 So, give potato salad the night off and try this delicious grilled potato recipe this summer!

-These grilled potatoes in foil are like the nacho equivalent of potatoes.
+So why not speed things up with these grilled potatoes in foil?
+They’re like the nacho equivalent of potatoes.

 Every bite delivers tons of flavors, from bacon, cheese, chives, and sour cream.